pranav-develop/pranav-develop/README.md

 ####
 I am currently pursuing my Bachelor's Degree in Computer Science & Information Technology from KIET Group of Institutions.
 I love to code and work on new and exciting projects.
 I am a Full Stack Developer and also a competitive coader.

-Skills: REACT / JS / HTML / CSS / Node / Express / Mongo / C++ / EJS
+Skills: Next / Nest / React / JS / HTML / CSS / Node / Express / Mongo / C++ / EJS / Java / SpringBoot

 - 🌱 I’m currently learning Spring Boot and Hibernate
-- 💬 Ask me about Web Design & Development
+- 💬 Ask me about Design & Development of Applications
 - 📫 How to reach me: Mail me at pranavschiller@gmail.com
 - ⚡ Fun fact: I an very facianted about space and loves to talk and explore more about it